EbookFoundation/free-programming-books/docs/CONTRIBUTING.md

 5. If you are unsure, add a comment in your PR explaining why you believe the resource is under a free license and where you found the information.

+### Quality Check

+Before submitting a new resource, please perform these three quick checks:
+1. **Link Health**: Click the link to ensure it doesn't lead to a 404 error or a "Domain for Sale" page.
+2. **Readability**: Ensure the content is easily readable on the web without excessive pop-ups or intrusive ads.
+3. **Completeness**: If it's a book, ensure it's a complete work or clearly marked as "in process."
+We prefer full resources over short introductory articles.

 ### Alphabetical order

 - When there are multiple titles beginning with the same letter order them by the second, and so on.
 For example: `aa` comes before `ab`.